nielslange/smntcs-adobe-typekit-fonts/README.txt

 = Why am I not able to save the Adobe Typekit Fonts code? =

 This issue might be caused by a security plugin.
-If you use a security plugin, e.g. Wordfence, then disable it so save your Adobe Typekit Fonts code and activate it once you’re done.
+If you use a security plugin, e.g. Wordfence, then disable it so save your Adobe Typekit Fonts code and activate it once you're done.

 == Screenshots ==